AbdelrhmanReda17/Advanced-Data-Structures/README.md

     ```bash
     cd Advanced-Data-Structures
     ```
-3. Open the project in your favorite IDE or text editor.
+3. Open the project in CLION IDE or text editor.
 4. Compile and run the project.
     ```gitexclude
     g++ Main.cpp -o Main